tbonnair/academic-online-cv/content/Posts/StatPhys_ML/_index.md

 </p>

-<p align="justify">Let's take a moment to analyse the barbarian notations of the previous equation (7).
+<p align="justify">Let's take a moment to analyse the barbarian notations of the previous equation \eqref{eq:loss_function}.
 Consider for instance a typical squared $L_2$ norm as a loss function, using the squared distance between the estimated label $\phi_\theta(\boldsymbol{x}_i)$ and the true one $y_i$ as a measure of the error,</p>

 $$
 \ell( \phi_{\theta}(\boldsymbol{x}_i), y_i)) = \left|\phi_\theta(\boldsymbol{x}_i) - y_i \right|^2.
 $$
-<p align="justify">In this case, Eq.
-(7) simply means that we are trying to identify the set of parameters $\theta$ that minimizes the sum over all examples of our loss function.
+<p align="justify">In this case, Eq. \eqref{eq:loss_function} simply means that we are trying to identify the set of parameters $\theta$ that minimizes the sum over all examples of our loss function.
 Taking back our image classification problem again, the value of the loss would be zero if we correctly classify all the images.
 Concerning the parameters, if $\phi_\theta$ represents a neural networks, then $\theta$ refers to all the weights and bias that parametrise the network.
 When the estimated label $\phi_{\theta}(\boldsymbol{x}_i)$ is far away from the true one $y_i$, then the loss function is large meaning our model is not a good one while, if the two are equal, then the loss cancels out, meaning our model $\phi_\theta$ has learnt how to predict these labels perfectly.</p>

 ## A bridge between statistical physics and machine learning

-<p align="justify">It turns out that the optimisation problem we define in the context of machine learning in Eq.
-(7) can be exactly seen as the minimisation of an energy function in statistical physics.
+<p align="justify">It turns out that the optimisation problem we define in the context of machine learning in Eq. \eqref{eq:loss_function} can be exactly seen as the minimisation of an energy function in statistical physics.
 In this analogy, the weights of our neural network are playing the role of the many particles in statistical physics and a state now corresponds to an ensemble value of these weights $\{\theta_1, \ldots, \theta_N\}$.
 Now we can consider the Boltzmann distribution associated to these weights that we would write </p>

 $$
 p(\theta_1, \theta_2, \cdots, \theta_N) = \frac{1}{Z} \exp\left(-\beta H(\theta_1, \theta_2, \ldots, \theta_N) \right).